-This project is well suited to caring volunteers with great levels of enthusiasm and energy who are interested in supporting the day-to-day operations of childcare centers with limited resources.
+This project is well suited to caring volunteers with great levels of enthusiasm and energy who are interested in supporting the day-to-day operations of childcare centres with limited resources.

-Your tasks may include teaching and caring for the children, organising games and activities, helping with general duties of the center, including cooking and feeding the children.
+Your tasks may include teaching and caring for the children, organising games and activities, helping with general duties of the centre, including cooking and feeding the children.